25 Stone Street Danvers MA 01923 Phone: (978) 762-0208

 Web Site Designed & Maintained By Mead Web Design & Computing

-The next Birthday Lunch will be held on Wednesday, March 12th at 12pm.
-If you are celebrating a birthday in the month of March, lunch is on us!
-Call & register by 10am on March 11th.
-February birthdays were from left: Margaret Thomas and Ros Masse.
+The next Birthday Lunch will be held on Wednesday, April 9th at 12pm.
+If you are celebrating a birthday in the month of April, lunch is on us!
+Call & register by 10am on April 8th.
+There were no birthdays in March.

 IMPORTANT: Danvers Council on Aging has a new real time online registration system!!
 To register, you will need to first set up an account for your household.
 This must be done by everyone regardless of previous activity with Danvers Council on Aging.
 This new real time registration system will create a more streamlined process for all of our customers.
 The initial account set up should take no longer than fifteen minutes and can be done as you are registering.
 If you have not yet registered for a program but will be, please take 10-15 minutes to “Create an Account” with Danvers Council on Aging on our new system.
 You can do that by